Clint Eastwood starred in the classic spaghetti Western, The Good, the Bad and the Ugly.

 That leaves a lot on the teenage shoulders of Tomas Hertl, who has never even played North American hockey.
 Most of the Sharks' other contributors will be lucky not to drop off in play, as they have more key players past their 33rd birthday than on the right side of their 29th.

-Even if the Sharks had gotten one extra inch on the shot followed by an overtime game-winner to best the Kings, they would have been no match for the Chicago Blackhawks.
-After sweeping the season series over San Jose, they dominated the team that advanced at its expense.
+Even if the Sharks had gotten one extra inch on the final shot of the 2013 Stanley Cup playoffs—followed by an overtime game-winner—they would have been no match for the Chicago Blackhawks.
+After sweeping the season series over San Jose, they dominated the team who advanced at the expense of their in-state rivals.

 This team is at least one player away from being ready to make a Stanley Cup Final.